 Our project proposes to establish the precise years of construction of 36 medieval buildings in Gloucester, Tewkesbury and Newent though the science of tree-ring dating.
 We will increase public understanding of this rich heritage and map the chronology of early development of each place.

 Using a new systematic recording method the visual changes in timber-framing will be summarised over time.
-A resulting A4 summary sheet will enable children and adult alike to be able to recognize the changes in timber-framing and enable them to estimate the construction dates (to within around 50 years) for timber-framed buildings in the county.
+A resulting A4 summary sheet will enable children and adults alike to be able to recognize the changes in timber-framing and enable them to estimate the construction dates (to within around 50 years) for timber-framed buildings in the county.

 By dating a number of publicly accessible buildings an important legacy of the project is to provide a permanent training ground for aspiring building archaeologists of all ages.
-The results of this project will bring together the public and experts in understanding the exceptional nature of the surviving medieval buildings of Gloucestershire and highlight the importance of those buildings already restored through the help of HFL funding (such as the John Moore Museum, Llanthony Secunda Priory, St Mary de Crypt Church).
+The results of this project will bring together the public and experts in understanding the exceptional nature of the surviving medieval buildings of Gloucestershire and highlight the importance of those buildings already restored through the help of HLF funding (such as the John Moore Museum, Llanthony Secunda Priory, St Mary de Crypt Church).

 Legacy Outcomes: The Tewkesbury Triangle